polymorph001/Kanto-Web/README.md

 # Helena2.0
 In-house Product Development Project

-Features/Problems we can work on:
+_Features/Problems we can work on_

-Claim km  automatically
+*Claim km  automatically

-Lunchclub
+*Lunchclub

-Know your company
+*Know your company

-Birthdays
+*Birthdays

-Events, Celebration, Teamdays
+*Events, Celebration, Teamday

-Leave request - and how much you have left (integrate with SimplePay?)
+*Leave request - and how much you have left (integrate with SimplePay?)

-Push Notifications
+*Push Notifications

-Library (devices and books)
+*Library (devices and books)

-Polls
+*Polls

-Links to wiki, github, jira, etc.
+*Links to wiki, github, jira, etc.